-Above is the food growth chamber as assembled at Pole at the end of May 2004 (photo courtesy of Glen Kinoshita, one of the 2004 NOAA crew--see his site for a link to the full sized view).
+Above is the food growth chamber as assembled at Pole at the end of May 2004 (photo courtesy of Glen Kinoshita, one of the 2004 NOAA crew.
 Two thirds of the 14'x28' facility (what is visible through the glass here) is the "production room" with an enhanced CO2 atmosphere, wall-to-wall growing tanks, and water- cooled sodium lighting which provide approximately 1/3 of full sun intensity.
 The rest of the unit (this side of the glass) is an "enviro-room" with enhanced humidity and a few "recreational" growth tanks.
 Along one side of the unit on the exterior is the electrical equipment, nutrient tanks, and controls...when completed, this facility includes a webcam as well as remote web-based monitoring and control instrumentation.
 The main growing room has sliding-drawer type tanks which are normally slid out to occupy the aisles; this maximizes the square footage available under the lights.

 The facility was developed at the University of Arizona...their old photos of the fabrication have disappeared, but they still have this web site on the project.
 At right is another view from the back of the production room; this photo from Phil Sadler was taken during the testing phases in Tucson.